Perfect Dark (Nintendo 64, Xbox 360)/Version Differences

 - Textures have been replaced with higher resolution equivalents.

 - Character, weapon, and other object models have been replaced with higher polygon count variants.
-The new character heads and faces are not faithful to the originals.
+The new character heads and faces are not faithful to the originals, and the same applies to the weapons, textures, etc.

 - Most level backgrounds have not received any updates, however new skyboxes have been created for several of them, and the city surrounding the Lucerne Tower has been remodeled.